Atelier-Logos/nabla/README.md

 ## License

-This project is licensed under the AGPLv3 License - see the LICENSE file for details.
+This project is licensed under the Functional Source License - see the LICENSE file for details.